Is It Safe to Cruise? Cruise Critic readers Feel Safe Cruising Now

 In our newest survey, 26% respondents told us they'd taken a cruise within the last 90 days, within October, November, December and January.
 Of this group, 86% said they took an ocean cruise on a major cruise line, like Carnival Cruise Line, Royal Caribbean International, Princess Cruises or Disney Cruise Line.

 Right on par for the winter season, warm weather cruises to Mexico and the Caribbean were overwhelmingly popular, accounting for 70% of all survey respondents' ocean sailing itineraries on major lines.
-European ocean cruises claimed the second most popular, covering just over 16% of reported cruise destinations.
+European ocean cruises claimed the second-most popular spot, covering just over 16% of reported cruise destinations.

 When Will It Be Safe to Cruise?